Building a Three-Year Strategic Marketing Plan for Growth

-Tracksmith - I recently wrapped up six months as Interim CMO for Tracksmith.
+Tracksmith - I recently wrapped up six months as Interim CMO for Tracksmith, where I played a key role in creating and rolling out a new three-year strategic marketing plan aimed at elevating the brand's promise to new heights.
 This project is a perfect example of how strategic leadership can drive a brand's next chapter.
 The "amateur competitive runner" bullseye consumer had already become a powerful brand for Tracksmith, but they needed a new long-term roadmap to scale that promise to the next level.
-I worked with their executive team to evaluate and transform their marketing program and build a new three-year strategic marketing plan.
+I worked with their executive team to evaluate and transform their marketing program and build the new three-year strategic marketing plan.
 With support, the Tracksmith team developed a growth plan that matched the uncompromising nature of their brand DNA.

 New Zealand Trade and Enterprise - We've also been putting our brand-building framework into action by partnering with NZTE (New Zealand Trade and Enterprise) to help New Zealand brands scale their promise to a global audience.
 One of our recent engagements was with a mid-sized outdoor apparel company that had built a strong, authentic brand around style and the performance aspects of merino wool fabric.
 To help them meet the challenges of a larger, more global market, we conducted a comprehensive growth audit that spanned both their digital and retail channels.